 Authorities are required to estimate for the next three years the impact on the Council Tax (General Fund) and Rent levels (HRA) of the capital programme including running costs and financing costs.
 These indicators have been prepared using the revised Capital Programme, on the same agenda as this report.
-The capital financing costs for the Investment Properties have been included in the indicators in table 2 below.
-It is expected that the rental income for the Investment Properties will exceed their capital financing costs.

-The suggested indicators for the incremental impact for the next three years are shown in Table 2 below.
+The suggested indicators for the incremental impact for the next three years are shown in Table 3 below.